ufs-community/ufs-s2s-model/.github/pull_request_template.md

 Issues Fixed (include github issue #):

-Are changes expected to change answers?
-- bit for bit (yes/no)
-- more substantial (yes/no)

-Specific changes:
-- changes in parm directory (yes/no)
+Do answers change?
+ - [ ] No. Answers are b4b with previous baselines
+ - [ ] Yes.
+New baselines are required.

-- changes in module files (yes/no)
+Are there changes in parm or module directory?
+- [ ] No
+- [ ] Yes.
+Provide details below

-- new tests added or removed (yes/no)
+Are new tests added or removed?
+- [ ] No
+- [ ] Yes.
+Provide details below

 Testing performed:
 - machines:
+- [ ] Hera
+- [ ] Orion
+- [ ] Dell-p3

 - details:

 Hashes used for testing: